Zyfurr/Zyfurr.github.io/index.md

 {: .new-title }
 > Congratulations!
 >
 > You've successfully reworked labs 1 & 2 using Jupyter Notebooks.
-You now have access to an powerful alternative way of interfacing with your FPGA board.
+You now have access to a powerful alternative way of interfacing with your FPGA board.

 ## Troubleshooting

 If you encounter any issues during this lab, here are some common troubleshooting steps:
-1.
+1. Empty out your SD card and re-flash it.
+2. If Jupyter Notebooks can't connect to the FPGA it might not be connected to your computer.
+You can connect it either via USB-C to USB-C cable using the DRP 1 port or via wifi adapter on the same port.